karakays/lfcs/README.md

 2. shared: Such libraries can be loaded into application at runtime - also called dynamic link libraries (DLL).
 I think it can be thought as an external dependency that is satisfied from the environment and not during application build time.
 Shared libraries have `*.so` extension.

-To find shared libraries of a program requires,
+To find shared libraries of a program depends

 `ldd /usr/bin/vim`